tchaudhry91/ts2019-challenges/docs/content/containerization/challenge1.md

 machine which is part of the Kubernetes cluster forwards traffic received on port `32644` to the Kubernetes Service we just created.

-In another terminal window, run this to verify that you can access the service:
+In another terminal window do `ssh devops` and run this to verify that you can access the service:
 `watch -d curl -s http://localhost:32644`.
 You will have to replace `32644` with the port number that you saw in the output.